How to Clean Brass

 Place your candlestick holder into a bowl and pour over enough vinegar so that it is submerged.
 Leave it to soak in the vinegar for 30 minutes.

-I used about 300ml of vinegar to cover the base of my candlestick holder before I ran out.
+I used about 300ml (1.25 cups/ 10 fl. oz) of vinegar to cover the base of my candlestick holder before I ran out.
 It wasn’t quite enough to fully submerge the top part, so whilst I cleaned the base I turned it over and left the other side to soak for a bit longer.

 Step 4

-After your candlestick holder has been soaking for about 30 minutes, take it out of the vinegar and place it on a cloth.
-I also placed a tea towel underneath the soft cloth, to protect my tablecloth.
+After your candlestick holder has been soaking for about 30 minutes, take it out of the vinegar and place it on a cloth to protect any surfaces.

 Put on your exfoliating glove and dip your finger into the bowl of vinegar, just enough to wet it slightly.
-Then use your finger to scoop up a small amount of bicarbonate of soda (bicarb).
+Then use your finger to scoop up a small amount of baking soda.

 Depending on how sensitive your skin is, you may want to wear rubber gloves underneath your exfoliating glove.
-Vinegar and bicarb shouldn’t hurt if it goes on your skin, but it may feel uncomfortable if you have any small cuts or really dry skin on your finger.
+Vinegar and baking soda shouldn’t hurt if it goes on your skin, but it may feel uncomfortable if you have any small cuts or really dry skin on your finger.

-Gently rub the bicarb onto the brass.
-The bicarb and vinegar will form a light paste and you will see it shine up quite quickly as it starts to lift off the dirt.
+Gently rub the baking soda onto the brass.
+The baking soda and vinegar will form a light paste and you will see it shine up quite quickly as it starts to lift off the dirt.

 Below you can see on the left hand side where the vinegar soak has already started to make the brass look shinier.
-On the right hand side is where I have rubbed in the bicarb and removed even more dirt.
+On the right hand side is where I have rubbed in the baking soda and removed even more dirt.

 Step 5

-Make sure you dry off the water from the candlestick holder before adding more vinegar and bicarb paste.
+Make sure you dry off the water from the candlestick holder before adding more vinegar and baking soda paste.

-If your candlestick holder has any small grooves or crevices then use an old toothbrush to scrub the vinegar and bicarb paste into these areas.
+If your candlestick holder has any small grooves or crevices then use an old toothbrush to scrub the vinegar and baking soda paste into these areas.

 Step 6